What is SEND and how many children get support?

 EHCPs can stay in place until the age of 25, as long as the young person remains in the education system.

-How many SEND children get support and why has the number risen?
+How many children with SEND get support and why has the number risen?

 Just over 1.7 million pupils in England's schools receive support for special educational needs, or about one in five pupils.
-About 5% of all pupils (483,000) get the highest level of support through an EHCP.
+About 5% of all pupils (483,000), or just under a third of those with SEND, get the highest level of support through an EHCP.

 In total, 639,000 young people up to the age of 25 have EHCPs in England, a number that has more than doubled in a decade.